bash-bunny/Kali/README.md

 - `urlencode` - Script to encode the requests for the `duck`, `bing` and `google` scripts
 - `path` - Script to show the PATH in a pretty way
 - `sharekeys` - To share the keys you are pressing in the screen
+- `timer` - To show a timer on the screen

 # Folders